-“There is no trouble so great or grave that cannot be much diminished by a nice cup of tea”, said the famous philosopher Bernard-Paul Heroux.
+“There is no trouble so great or grave that cannot be much diminished by a nice cup of tea,” said the famous philosopher Bernard-Paul Heroux.

-Is It Safe to Drink Tea during Pregnancy?
+Is It Safe to Drink Tea During Pregnancy?

-Safe Teas To Consume During Pregnancy
+Safe Teas to Consume During Pregnancy

-- Dandelion tea is high in calcium, iron and potassium.
+- Dandelion tea is high in calcium, iron, and potassium.
 It is a gentle and effective diuretic remedy during pregnancy.
-It also eases fluid retention
+It also eases fluid retention.

-- Lemon balm tea offers a calming effect and helps fight insomnia, anxiety and irritability during pregnancy
+- Lemon balm tea offers a calming effect and helps fight insomnia, anxiety, and irritability during pregnancy.

 You can even make your own blend of herbal teas by adding different ingredients like honey, cinnamon, cloves, citrus rinds, and fruit juices to boiling water.
 You can also consume decaffeinated green or black tea.

-Benefits of Drinking Safe Pregnancy Teas
+Benefits of Drinking Safe Teas During Pregnancy

 - Help ease morning sickness, nausea, vomiting and diarrhoea